Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

-# How to Start a New Plain Project from Scratch
+# How to Start a New ***plain Project from Scratch

-This guide will walk you through creating your first Plain project from scratch.
+This guide will walk you through creating your first ***plain project from scratch.
 It assumes you have already:

 ✅ Met all [prerequisites](../README.md#prerequisites),